orrortega/orrortega.github.io/index.md

 ### Bio sketch

-Prior to my commencement at the University of Kent, I have spent most of the time in industry as a Data Scientist and Data Analyst.
 I developed my PhD studies at the University of Valencia (Spain).
 Previously I studed a MSc in Biostatistics at the University of Valencia (Spain) and a BEng in Forest Engineering at the University of Oviedo (Spain).

+During my Degree Thesis, titled "Nocturnal Lepidoptera inventory of Atlantic Islands National Park (Cíes, Ons, Sálvora y Cortegada) (Galicia, Spain)", I started to have interest in analyse ecological data through a Statistical approach, for that reason I enrolled the MSc in Biostatistics at the University of Valencia.
+At the begining of my PhD I realised the interest of spatial and spatio temporal models to understand species distribution models, being one of my current interests and passions.

+Prior to my commencement at the University of Kent, I have spent most of the time in industry as a Data Scientist and Data Analyst.
+However, not only I have worked "behind the desk", but also I have done several field work.
+I have worked in entomological and amphibians and reptiles inventories, environmental flow regimes, forest health, crop management, etc.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>